-I am due to start with Clyde in April/September is this still the case?
+I am due to start with Clyde in January/February is this still the case?

-Both Fleetwood and Humber will be running their April intake and classes will also take place online.
-The college will contact each cadet and advise how they are to be enrolled on this course.
-For August/September all start dates are still going ahead and we will continue to work towards this, but we will notify cadets if this changes.
+For January/February all start dates are still going ahead and we will continue to work towards this, but we will notify cadets if this changes.
+Colleges are currently preparing for these intakes and it may involve a mixture of on-line and on-site learning.
 If you have any issues or would like anything clarified, then please do get in touch.

 I required a medical before my interview, but I cannot get an appointment, what should I do?

-If this affects you then please contact email@example.com and we will assist in arranging a medical for you.
+If this affects you then please contact email@example.com and we will arrange a medical for you.